TeYuanLiu/teyuanliu.github.io/_posts/2021-07-13-tls-handshake.md

 2. The server puts its public key together with some metadata to form a certificate, then sends the certificate to the CA.

 3. The CA receives the certificate.
-It generates a hash of the certificate, and then encrypted it with the CA's private key.
-It then appends the digital signature to the certificate and returns it to the server.
+It generates a hash of the certificate, and then encrypts it with the CA's private key, forming a digital signature.
+It then appends the digital signature to the certificate and returns this updated certificate to the server.

 4. The server sends the certificate along with the server's chosen cipher suite and the server random to the client.